-Oil Prices Rise after Modest U.S. Supply Build | MarketScreener
+Oil Prices Rise After Modest U.S. Supply Build | MarketScreener

 By Dan Molinski and Christopher Alessi

---Oil prices pushed higher Wednesday after two sessions of declines as weekly U.S. inventories of crude oil and gasoline rose less than expected amid stronger demand this year vs. last.
+--Oil prices rose Wednesday after two sessions of declines as weekly U.S. inventories of crude oil and gasoline increased by a smaller amount than expected amid stronger demand this year vs. last.

---West Texas Intermediate futures, the U.S. oil standard, were recently 0.9% higher at $54.13 a barrel on the New York Mercantile Exchange.
+--West Texas Intermediate futures, the U.S. oil standard, ended 0.7% higher at $54.01 a barrel on the New York Mercantile Exchange.

---Brent crude, the global oil benchmark, was trading up 0.8% at $62.50 a barrel on London's Intercontinental Exchange.
+--Brent crude, the global oil benchmark, ended 1.1% higher at $62.69 a barrel on London's Intercontinental Exchange.

 HIGHLIGHTS